Te Ngākau Pono ki Te Ratonga Tūmatanui Trust in the Public Service

 The Public Service exists to serve New Zealand and can only do so if the relationship is positive and built on trust.

 New Zealand has an enviable international reputation for its impartial, trusted public service.
-Public servants work hard every day delivering vital services earning the trust and confidence of New Zealanders.
+Public servants work hard to deliver the services that earn the trust of New Zealanders.

 Trust and confidence cannot be taken for granted.
 We need to keep working hard to build and maintain it, because without public trust the Public Service loses its social licence to operate.